 Current Volunteer Opportunities

-Please contact Lori Haig (414-352-2880 x144), the volunteer coordinator, for additional information regarding these volunteer positions:
+Please contact Laurie Haig (414-352-2880 x144), the Volunteer Coordinator, for additional information regarding these volunteer positions:

-- Land Stewardship: Enjoy our beautiful outdoor sanctuary by helping the land stewards weed, plant, and remove invasive species all year long.
+- Enjoy our beautiful outdoor sanctuary by helping the land stewards weed, plant, and remove invasive species all year long.
 Volunteers are welcome on Monday, Wednesday or Friday mornings from 9am to 12 noon and Saturdays from 9:30am to 12 noon.
 This is a drop-in program, so come when you are free.
 Dress for the Lake Michigan area weather, wearing pants, hiking boots or tennis shoes, and layers.
 Bring a reusable water bottle, hat, and garden gloves if you wish.
 Be sure to eat breakfast before you come!
 High school age and above.
+Starting July 5, the land stewards will take volunteers on Saturdays from 9:30am-12:00pm throughout the year.